helenwang1610/api/README.md

 # RESTful Web API Doc

 This RESTful Web API is about a website users and accounts management [referring to Django REST framework](https://www.django-rest-framework.org/ "Django REST framework").
 It is documented on a [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet "Markdown") page hosted in my [GitHub](https://github.com/helenwang1610/api/blob/master/README.md "Honglei Wang's RESTful Web API Design") public repository.
 In this API, two entities are used.
-One is userS, the other is accountS.
+One is users, the other is accounts.

 ------------